Edillower/HeyMavic/LOG.md

 ## Mar 05 Update Notes:
 - Firebase added for collecting training data by Eddie
 - Fix command extra info by David
+- Add Retrive and Rank by Chen (done by Paul)

 ## Mar XX Update Notes (by XXXX):
 - ALWAYS update this log when changes are made!!!